maoc06/BoConcept-API/README.md

 ![alt text](https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg "Clean Architecture - Uncle Bob")

-## Routes
+## Endpoints

-### GET

-- /api/product

-> return a list of products

-- /api/product/:id

-> returns the product that matches the parameter id
+To review the documentation of routes and endpoints, execute the following commands:

+`npm run swagger-autogen`

+> :bulb: This will generate a json configuration file auto generated with the help of [Swagger](https://swagger.io/).

+Then run the server with

+`npm start`

+and go to <http://localhost:3000/doc> to see the documentation.